 On March 1, 2016, the Company entered into an at-the-market sales agreement with Cowen and Company, LLC to sell the Company's securities under a shelf registration statement filed in March 2015.
-On March 28, 2016, the Company issued and sold 206,500 shares of common stock under the at-the-market sales agreement.
-The shares were sold at a weighted average price per share of \$6.299, for aggregate gross proceeds of \$1.3 million.
-The net offering proceeds to the Company were \$1.1 million after deducting related expenses, including commissions of \$0.2 million.
-For the period from April 1, 2016 through May 2, 2016, the Company sold an additional 142,177 shares for net proceeds of \$864,756 after deducting commissions.
+As of June 30, 2016, the Company had issued and sold 477,577 shares of common stock under the at-the-market sales agreement.
+The shares were sold at a weighted average price per share of \$6.284, for aggregate net proceeds of \$2.7 million, after deducting commissions and offering expenses.